MathuxNY-73/leetcode/README.md

 ### Longest palindromic substring
 The goal of this challenge is to implement a function that finds the longest palindromic substring contained in a given string.
-I tried to solve this problem using the Python and C++ languages [Problem link](https://leetcode.com/problems/longest-palindromic-substring/)
+I tried to solve this problem using the Python, C++ and Rust languages [Problem link](https://leetcode.com/problems/longest-palindromic-substring/)
 As February 27<sup>th</sup>, 2020:
 - [X] Write a first solution.
 This solution is brute force so the time